 Alireza has presented his research works in a number of highly rated European and UK conferences including European Accounting Association (EAA), British Accounting and Finance Association (BAFA), and Management Accounting Research Group (MARG).

 PGCertHE(Fellow of the Higher Education Academy)

 BSc in Computer Engineering

 Learning & Teaching Interests

 Alireza is best known for his teaching in Financial Accounting and Management Accounting.
-However, he also has taught a range of modules including managerial finance, corporate social responsibility, and foundation of accounting and finance.
+However, he also has taught a range of modules including managerial finance, financial statement analysis and security valuation and foundation of accounting and finance.
 Below are the details:

 Accounting and Finance Foundation

 Research Outputs & Interests